 With time and research I came to learn more about our beautiful breed and a particular bloodline always caught my eye, the Corydon line.

-After moving to Tasmania I was lucky enough to become friends with Mim Bester of Baqilodge Collies and purchase from her Baqilodge Evening Star who was down from two Corydon imports.
+After moving to Tasmania I became friends with Mim Bester of Baqilodge Collies and purchase from her Baqilodge Evening Star who was down from two Corydon imports.
 Some time later Mim let me know of a proven brood bitch that was for sale, down also from a Corydon import.
 Tyagong Goldstars Hope came to live with me in 1993, what wonderful additions these two girls were to make to my kennel.